tholman/abstract-clocks/readme.md

 ## Abstract Clocks

 These gradiental clocks are the result of the experimentation of representing time in abstract yet distict ways.
 Each clock has a different way of representing time, and are explained below.
+They'll make a lot more sense if you're [looking at the clock though](http://tholman.com/abstract-clocks)!

 ### Clocks!